 Policies That Help

-Working to address poverty in America demands confronting the root causes of economic injustice — and promoting social policies that help.
+Working to address poverty in America demands confronting the root causes of economic injustice — and promoting policies that help.
 Learn more about some major legislative policies that help people get back on their feet.
-Your voice will make the difference!

-The 2012 reauthorization of the Farm Bill provides an opportunity to reshape the current, broken agricultural policies to build a more just framework that better serves small and medium-sized family farms in the U.S., promotes good stewardship of the land, helps overcome hunger at home and abroad and helps vulnerable farmers and their families in developing countries.
+The reauthorization of the Farm Bill provides an opportunity to reshape the current, broken agricultural policies to build a more just framework that better serves small and medium-sized family farms in the US., promotes good stewardship of the land, helps overcome hunger at home and abroad, and helps vulnerable farmers and their families in developing countries.
 Read more.

 The Supplemental Nutrition Assistance Program (SNAP)